 SUBDUCTED BASALTS AND SEDIMENTS AS SOURCES FOR FELSIC DYKES IN THE MAWAT OPHIOLITE, NE IRAQ

-Zagros; tonalites; granites; adakite; fractionation; mixing; Mawat ophioliteAbstract
+tonalites; granites; adakites; fractionation; mixing; Mawat ophiolite; ZagrosAbstract

-The Mawat ophiolite is a fragment from the Neo-Tethyan oceanic lithosphere and is regarded as the largest and best-exposed ophiolite within the Zagros Suture Zone, northeast Iraq.
-Field work, petrology, and geochemical data of felsic intrusive rocks in Mawat ophiolite are investigated.
-The felsic dykes are classified into two types: oceanic plagiogranites in western (Mirza and Ismail, 2007), and leucogranites in central (Mohammad et al. 2014) Mawat ophiolite, here called tonalites and granites, respectively.
-Both types, but variously mixed, occur in the eastern felsic dykes.
-The tonalites are weakly peraluminous to metaluminous and are low in K2O and TiO2 and high in Na2O.
-The granites are strongly peraluminous, moderate to high in K2O and Na2O, and very low in TiO2.
-The western tonalites are similar to adakites and are interpreted to have derived from melts from subducted oceanic slab interacted with the mantle.
-The eastern tonalites have gone through hornblende and plagioclase fractionation in a shallow-level magma chamber modifying their original compositions.
-The granites are interpreted to have derived from the melted psammitic sediments on top of the subducted slab.
-The tonalitic and granitic melts were partially mixed and fractionated in shallow level in eastern Mawat.
+The Mawat ophiolite is a fragment from the Neo-Tethyan oceanic lithosphere and is considered as the largest and best-exposed ophiolite within the Zagros Suture Zone, northeast Iraq.
+Felsic dykes are encountered in three locations in the Mawat ophiolite.
+Here, we use field work, petrology and geochemical data to investigate the magma sources of the felsic dykes.
+The felsic dykes are classified into two types: oceanic plagiogranites in the western (Mirza and Ismail, 2007) and leucogranites in the central (Mohammad et al., 2014) Mawat ophiolite, here called tonalites and granites, respectively.
+Both types, mixed in various proportions occur in the eastern felsic dykes.
+The eastern tonalites are weakly peraluminous to metaluminous and are low in K2O (0.13-0.24 wt%) and TiO2 (0.01-0.07 wt%) and high in Na2O (6.63-11.02 wt%).
+The eastern granites are strongly peraluminous, moderate to high in K2O (1.16-6.57 wt%) and Na2O (2.83-6.47 wt%), and very low in TiO2 (0.03-0.07 wt%).
+The western tonalites are similar to adakites and are interpreted to have crystallized from melts of subducted oceanic crust interacting with the mantle.
+The eastern tonalites underwent hornblende and plagioclase fractionation in shallow-level magma chambers modifying their original compositions.
+The granites are interpreted to derive from melting of psammitic sediments on top of the subducted slab.
+Parental melts of the tonalites and granites were partially mixed in shallow magma chambers in eastern Mawat.